rykcod/massa/README.md

   * [OPTION] bootstrappers.toml
   * [OPTION] config/config.ini

-/!\ All of this files is needing to start run a container --> You must generate it before using this image.

-**/!\ Node key is present in this image, please remenber to use your node_privkey.key or generate it after container creation**

-/!\ If the files is not present, massa-guard will create a wallet.dat and stake it for you
+/!\ If the files is not present, massa-guard will create a node_privkey.key and a wallet.dat and stake it for you

 __Example:__
   * Container creation: